AbhilashSurapuchetty/ObjectDetectionSystem/README.md

 # Object Detection System

-This project is part of the internship at CodeClause, where the objective is to develop an object detection system using YOLOv3.
+In this project i have designed a object detection system using YOLOV3 Model.

 ## Project Structure